7ayushgupta/academic-kickstart/content/authors/ayush/_index.md

 - Visitors
 ---

-I am a Junior Undergraduate at the Indian Institute of Technology, Kanpur
+I am a Junior Undergraduate at the Indian Institute of Technology, Kanpur in the Dept. of Mechanical Engineering.